June Salter: Television

-June Salter was one of the earliest performers on Australian television, singing "I'm getting nothing for Christmas" from the current Phillip Street Revue at the ATN7 studios in December 1956.
+Salter was one of the earliest performers on Australian television, singing "I'm getting nothing for Christmas" from the current Phillip Street Revue at the ATN7 studios in December 1956.
 Her next (having just returned from London) was a singing spot on Channel 7's Studio A with the Tommy Tycho orchestra, followed appearances in the Mavis Bramston Show comedy series with Gordon Chater, Carol Raye, and Barry Creyton, initially as a guest then co-star.

 Her next significant role was in the long-running ABC series Certain Women as solicitor "Freda Lucas" co-starring with Queenie Ashton, Joan Bruce, Jenny Lee, Judy Morris and Elizabeth Crosby.

 She remains best known for her role as schoolteacher Elizabeth McKenzie in the soap opera The Restless Years and for her regular guest appearances in A Country Practice as Matron Hilda Arrowsmith.

 She played Jim Robinson's mother Bess, in the first series of Neighbours.

 She also had guest appearances (mostly for Crawford Productions) on: Cop Shop, Division 4, Matlock Police, Number 96, G.P., Murder Call, All Saints, Holiday Island, The Sullivans, The Adventures of Skippy and Farscape.

 She played in the 1982 telemovie Wilde's Domain.

 Salter also featured in the film Caddie.

-Personal
+Personal life

-She married John Meillon in 1958, with whom she had a son, John Meillon, Jr. There were years of separation occasioned by the demands of their separate careers, there had been John's problems with alcohol, but their relationship ended when he found a new love.
+Salter married John Meillon in 1958, with whom she had a son, John Meillon Jr. There were years of separation occasioned by the demands of their separate careers, there had been John's problems with alcohol, but their relationship ended when he found a new love.
 They divorced in 1971.
 She and John Jr. then lived for some time with longtime acquaintance Gwen Friend, sister of the painter Donald Friend.
 She never remarried and was distraught when John Meillon died in 1989.

 Death

-She was a heavy smoker and died of cancer of the oesophagus aged 69 in 2001.
+Salter was a heavy smoker and died of cancer of the oesophagus aged 69 on 15 September 2001.